Weighted blankets: studies and results

 The physical signal your body is waiting for is weight.
 This weight tells your brain: “Relax.”
 That’s what the Napoon weighted blanket does.

-See the cover
+See the blanket

 SCIENTIFIC STUDIES